 Map Courtesy of SoMaps

-Both our residences have an experienced chef who serves home-cooked meals for every dietary and cultural requirement.
+Our Residence has an experienced chef who serves home-cooked meals for every dietary and cultural requirement.
 Students are served three meals a day with a cooked breakfast on the weekends.

 Our chefs do their utmost to cater to these special requirements with proper notice given, and we expect students to be flexible with their meal expectations.
 Trying new food and eating hot meals together in the evenings is an important aspect of student life, and provides a ‘family’ environment for those far away from home.